- Why should you do relaxation exercises with your horse?🧐

 To stretch the back, we’ll proceed in two ways, this time without a carrot.

-- For the first method, we look for a chest flexion.
+- For the first method, we look for chest flexion.
 Go next to your horse (any side), slightly behind the shoulder.
 The goal of the exercise is to have your horse do the “round back”.
-To do so, you just have to caress the sternum (the girth) the wrong way, applying a slight pressure with your flat hand.
+To do so, you just have to caress the sternum (the girth), applying a slight pressure with your hand.
 The tickly horses will round their thorax a lot while the others won’t budge!
-Be careful though, because the horses with sore stomachs might not like this.
+Be careful when doing these exercises because horses with sore stomachs might not like this.

-- For the second method, we look for a lumbar flexion.
+- In the second method, we are aiming for lumbar flexion.
 Go behind your horse (mind your safety here, don’t do this if you have any doubt).
-You’ll simply place both your flat hands on the points of the buttocks, and while keeping some pressure, slide down your hands downwards, as if you were pulling an imaginary cover down.
-Your horse should lower its hips to follow your hands and by doing so, flex its back.
-If it does not react, close your fists to have a more protruding contact and start again, while staying soft in your touch.
-You should see your horse put its tail in and round its back.
+Simply place both your hands on the points of the buttocks, and while applying some pressure, slide your hands downwards, as if you were pulling an imaginary cover down.
+Your horse should lower their hips to follow your hands and by doing so, flex their back.
+If they do not react, close your fists to have a more protruding contact and start again, while staying soft in your touch.
+You should see your horse put their tail in and round its back.

 I only gave you two exercises here.
 More exist, but if you wish to go further, it is better to ask a professional what to do with your horse.